neumino/neumino.github.io/movies.md

-### The Wind
+### The Song of Sway Lake
-*Released on 2019-06-06, vote average 4*
+*Released on 2019-06-07, vote average 3.5*

-A supernatural thriller set in the Western frontier of the late 1800s, The Wind stars Caitlin Gerard as a plains-woman driven mad by the harshness and isolation of the untamed land.
+In the wake of his father’s suicide, young record collector Ollie Sway returns to the family lake house with his friend Nikolai in tow to lay claim to an invaluable jazz recording.
+An unexpected visit from Ollie’s estranged grandmother and a chance encounter with a girl from across the lake derail their search, forcing them to confront the Sway family history and a suffering that has resounded through generations.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Ogh5JldDAj4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/hNDKJccsE2Y?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>